 Eat Local SA

-Want to eat like a local in the Barossa?
+Eat like a local in the Barossa.
 Try real dill cucumbers and preserves, smoked and cured smallgoods, locally made egg noodles and baked goods.
 Eat Local is an easy way for you to eat and buy authentic South Australian food.
 Look for the Eat Local signs or visit Eat Local SA.

 Back to top

 Here are some great ideas for you to try while you’re in the area.